MohdRaza216/Guessing-Game/README.md

-🎲 Number Guessing Game
+🎲 Number Guessing Game:
 A simple number guessing game built using JavaScript!
 In this game, the user tries to guess a randomly generated number between 1 and 100.
 After each attempt, the game provides hints on whether the guessed number is too low or too high.
 The goal is to guess the correct number in as few tries as possible.

-🚀 Features
+🚀 Features:
 Generates a random number between 1 and 100.
 Provides hints to help the user guess correctly.
 Displays the number of attempts made and calculates a score.
 Handles invalid inputs and cancellation gracefully.

-🛠️ Technologies Used
+🛠️ Technologies Used:
 HTML (for structure, if needed)
 JavaScript (for game logic)

-📋 How to Run the Project Locally
+📋 How to Run the Project Locally:
 Clone the repository:

 bash